Chapter 2.76

 (b) Using city resources and employees.

 (2) Award of Contract.
-Contracts shall be awarded to the lowest possible responsible bidder except as otherwise provided herein.
+A tabulation of all bids received shall be submitted to the council for award of the contract.
+All public project contracts made through formal bidding shall be awarded by vote of the council to the lowest possible responsible bidder except as otherwise provided herein.
 The council may waive any informality or immaterial irregularity in any bid.
 In addition to price in determining the lowest responsible bidder under the provisions of this chapter, consideration shall be given to:

 (i) The quality of the supplies to be provided by the bidder;